Roychrltt/vimstuffs/README.md

 # Things

 To install lightline:
-git clone https://github.com/itchyny/lightline.vim ~/.vim/pack/plugins/start/lightline
+git clone `https://github.com/itchyny/lightline.vim ~/.vim/pack/plugins/start/lightline`

-Repo for nord.vim plugin: ~/.vim/colors
+Repo for `nord.vim` plugin: ~/.vim/colors

-For terminal nord theme: https://github.com/nordtheme/terminal-app
+For terminal nord theme: `https://github.com/nordtheme/terminal-app`

-Do :source ~/.vimrc from within a vim file, not in the terminal.
+Do `:source ~/.vimrc` from within a vim file, not in the terminal.

-After adding plugins, do ':PluginInstall' within vim
+After adding plugins, do `:PluginInstall` within vim

-Use 'vim --versioni | grep python' to check if '+python3' is supported.
+Use `vim --versioni | grep python` to check if `+python3` is supported.